 Collaborative Research Center 1368 - Oxygen-free production

-Processes and active zones in oxygen-free atmospheres for the development of future-proof production techniques and manufacturing processes.
+Processes and active zones in oxygen-free atmospheres for the development of sustainable production techniques and manufacturing processes

-In all technically used inert gas and vacuum atmospheres, there are still sufficient oxygen molecules that lead to rapid oxidation of metal surfaces.
-As a result, many processing and joining processes are limited in their possibilities.
-Collaborative Research Center 1368 "Oxygen-free production" is based on the idea of adding a small amount of silane (a few ppm) to the inert gas argon.
-The silane reacts with the residual oxygen and water in the atmosphere and lowers the partial pressure of oxygen to less than 10-23 bar.
-This partial pressure is equivalent to extremely high vacuums (XHV adequate atmosphere).
-The SFB is concerned with the development and research of concrete production engineering processes of forming, joining, separating and coating in an oxygen-free environment.
+All technically used inert gas and vacuum atmospheres still contain sufficient oxygen molecules, which lead to rapid oxidation of metal surfaces.
+This limits the possibilities of many processing and joining processes.
+The Collaborative Research Center 1368 "Oxygen-free production" is based on the idea of adding a small amount of silane (a few ppm) to the inert gas argon.
+The silane reacts with the residual oxygen and water in the atmosphere and reduces the partial pressure of the oxygen to less than 10-23 bar.
+This partial pressure is equivalent to extremely high vacuums (XHV-adequate atmosphere).
+The CRC is concerned with the development and research of specific production processes for forming, shaping, joining, cutting and coating in an oxygen-free environment.

-Subproject B04 "Adhesive-based assembly processes in XHV-adequate atmosphere with deoxidized and oxidized joining partners".
+Sub-project B04 "Adhesive-based assembly processes in an XHV-adequate atmosphere with deoxidized and oxidized joining partners"

 Project leader: Prof. Dr. rer. nat.
 Wolfgang Maus-Friedrichs, Prof. Dr. Ing.
 Annika Raatz